AG Moody Activates Price Gouging Hotline

 For tips on reporting price gouging, click here.

 For more information on price gouging, click here.

 Violators of the price gouging statute are subject to civil penalties of $1,000 per violation and up to a total of $25,000 for multiple violations committed in a single 24-hour period.
-In addition to the civil penalties for price gouging, state law criminalizes the sale of goods and services to the public without possession of a business tax receipt.

 To download Attorney General Moody’s Scams at a Glance: Price Gouging brochure in English, click here.
 To download the Spanish version, click here.